 The following links are specific sections of the Radiation Control Act:

 There are additional laws in the Code of Virginia that address radiological issues, such as:

 It shall be unlawful for any person to use any X ray, fluoroscope, or other equipment or apparatus employing roentgen rays, in the fitting of shoes or other footwear.
 This section shall not apply to any licensed physician or surgeon in the practice of his profession.
 Any person violating the provisions of this section shall be guilty of a Class 3 misdemeanor.

 The Radiation Protections Regulations are included in the Virginia Administrative Code (VAC), which is a compilation of all state regulations.
 The designation for the inital regulation (1988) was 12VAC5-480.
-This sesction was repealed and replaced with 12VAC5-481 in 2008.
-This link will take you to a searchable database for the Virginia Administrative Code.
+This section was repealed and replaced with 12VAC5-481 in 2008.

 The following link will take you directly to the Radiation Protection Regulations: Title 12, Agency 5, Chapter 481

 A pdf file is now available for down loading 12VAC5-481 effective December 3, 2015.